 From the Create New Fill or Adjustment Layer icon at the bottom of you Layers Panel, select Solid Color.

-Set the colour to pure white and click OK.
+Set the color to pure white and click OK.
 This creates a white layer in between the two layers you already have.

 Step 6.
 Refine the Edges